Daivuk/BaboViolent2/Engine/DukZeven/Code/readme.md

 	libsdl-net1.2 libsdl-net1.2-dev	mesa-common-dev libglu1-mesa-dev
 ```

-Installing FmodEx
+Installing Fmod
 -----------------
-Grab latest Linux version of [FModEx from this page](http://www.fmod.org/fmod-downloads.html)
+Grab latest Linux "Low Level Programmer API" version of [FMod from this page](http://www.fmod.org/download/)
-Extract archive and copy libs from `api/lib` to `/usr/lib`
-Copy includes from `api/inc` to `/usr/local/include/fmodex`
+Extract archive and put it next to repository's root.
+Ensure that FMOD_HEAD and FMOD_LIB in the Makefile point to right path.

 Changing build params in eclipse: